Title IV Funds (R2T4) Policy

 The school may automatically use all or a portion of the post-withdrawal disbursement of grant (Pell Grant and SEOG) funds for tuition, fees, and room and board charges (as contracted with the school).
 The school needs the student’s permission to use the post-withdrawal grant disbursement for all other school charges.
 If the student does not give their permission, the student will be offered the funds.
 However, it may be in the student’s best interest to allow the school to keep the funds to reduce any debt at the school.
 For any grant funds owed a student, the school must make the disbursement as soon as possible, but no later than 45 days after the date of the institution’s determination that the student withdrew.

 If a student receives (or the school or parent receive on the student’s behalf ) excess Title IV program funds that must be returned based upon the calculation described above, the school must return a portion of the excess equal to the lesser of:

 - The student’s institutional charges multiplied by the unearned percentage of their funds, or

 - The entire amount of excess funds.

-If your school is not required to return all of the excess funds, you must return the remaining amount.
-Any loan funds that you must return, you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
-That is, you make scheduled payments to the holder of the loan over a period of time.
+The school must return this amount even if it did not keep this amount of the student’s Title IV program funds.
+If the school is not required to return all of the excess funds, the student must return the remaining amount.
+Any loan funds that the student (or parent for a Direct PLUS Loan) must return, must be repaid in accordance with the terms of the promissory note.
+That is, the scheduled payments must be paid to the holder of the loan over a period of time.

-If you have questions about your Title IV program funds, you can call the Federal Student Aid Information Center at 1.800.4.FEDAID (1.800.433.3243).
-TT Y users may call 1.800.730.8913.
-Information is also available on Student Aid on the Web at www.studentaid.ed.gov.
+For additional information on refunds to Title IV sources, please contact the Office of Financial Aid at 847.317.8060.
+For additional questions regarding Title IV program funds, call the Federal Student Aid Information Center at 1-800-4-FEDAID (1-800-433-3243).
+TTY users may call 1-800-730-8913.
+Information is also available on Student Aid on the Web at http://www.studentaid.ed.gov.